microsoft/ccf-app-samples/data-reconciliation-app/demo-app/demo-overview.md

 # CCF (Confidential Consortium Framework) Demo

-## Context

-We are the Neutrino team, currently working on internal engagement with the CCF product team to
-- Upskilling on CCF concept and application
-- Create a new application sample (data reconciliation).
-- Give our feedback on developer experience and documentation for CCF team.

 ## What is CCF?

 The Confidential Consortium Framework (CCF) is an open-source framework for building a new category of **secure**, **highly-available**, and **performant applications** that focus on **multi-party** compute and data.